garminwizard/garmin/README.md

 - create a sqlite3 database with a products table.
 - populate the database with the products specifications.
 - update the product prices in the database.
-- generate a simple html file with an overview of the products.
+- generate a simple html file with an overview of all the different specifications.

 # Build